 Louisa Sedgwick Minot continued to live at 245 Marlborough until her death in March of 1932.

-By the fall of 1932, 245 Marlborough was owned by Elliott Henderson.
-In September of 1932, he applied for (and subsequently received) permission to remodel the house and convert it from a single-family dwelling into six apartments.
+On September 2, 1932, real estate dealer Elliott Henderson – probably in anticipation of acquiring the property – applied for (and subsequently received) permission to remodel the house and convert it from a single-family dwelling into six apartments.
 Although the application was granted on appeal, he abandoned the permit.

 The house was not listed in the 1933-1935 Blue Books, and was shown as vacant in the 1933-1935 City Directories.

-In December of 1934, 245 Marlborough was acquired from Henry Brookings by the Chandler-Marlborough School.
-The school was affiliated with Northeastern University and described in a December 10, 1934, letter to the Building Department from Frank P. Speare, President of Northeastern, as “attended by young ladies from eighteen to twenty-five studying secretarial science.”
+The application was made by Henry Brookings in anticipation of the property’s sale to the Marlborough School.
+The school was affiliated with Northeastern University and described in a December 10, 1934, letter to the Building Department from Frank P. Speare, president of Northeastern, as “attended by young ladies from eighteen to twenty-five studying secretarial science.”
 He assured the Building Department that there would be “no laboratories or machinery other than simple office appliances.”
 He also noted that the “building has never been wired for electricity” and the school “would be putting in a complete installation in a first-class manner as approved by the Edison Company.”
+It probably was as part of this remodeling that the fifth floor was modified and expanded.

-By 1959, Newman Preparatory School had acquired 247 Marlborough, and in October of 1960, it applied for (and subsequently received) permission to remodel 247 Marlborough and combine the two properties into one school building.
-In 1966, Newman School acquired 251 Marlborough and 253 Marlborough (they sold both buildings in 1988).
+In August of 1959, Newman Preparatory School acquired 247 Marlborough, and in October of 1960, it applied for (and subsequently received) permission to remodel 247 Marlborough and combine the two properties into one school building.
+In 1966, Newman School acquired 251 Marlborough and 253 Marlborough (it sold both buildings in 1988).

 In 1974, the fourth and fifth floors of 245 Marlborough were damaged by fire.